Best books on street photography in 2026

 Mastering street photography involves grasping both technical challenges and developing the knack for seeing and appreciating the world around you.
 One of the best ways to do that is to explore the work of the previous generations, and their work can only truly be understood in the context of the equipment available to them.
 This truly is an area in which it’s rewarding to skim the surface or to dive right in.

 With such a wealth of possibilities out there, how can you choose where to start?
-The best way is to find a book which best suits you, from our selection…
+The best way is to find a book that best suits you, from my selection…

 Specifications